X 2000: First renovation

+Second renovation

 In January 2014, SJ announced that it was to invest 3.5 billion SEK in the modernisation and repowering of its X 2000 fleet, in order to extend the life of the trains by 20–25 years.
 SJ stated that the refurbishment of the trains would cost one third of the price of replacing them with new trains, whilst also having a reduced environmental impact.

 ABB, whose predecessor ASEA designed and built the trains, were awarded the contract to replace the trains' traction converters, transformers, battery chargers, train control systems, and passenger information and entertainment equipment.

 Additionally to the technical improvements, the new refurbished X 2000s feature a new livery with a dark grey front, as well as a rebuilt interior with new seats allowing for 15% higher seating capacity, new walls, ceilings, floors and lighting, and a rebuilt bistro.
 The new interiors were awarded a Red Dot Design Award in 2020, with the jury stating:"With its perfectly harmonised colours and materials, the interior for the SJ X2000 [sic] high-speed train creates a particularly pleasant atmosphere.
 The elaboration in detail and the lighting concept create a peaceful ambience in the train compartment."The refurbished trains were originally scheduled to start introduction in 2019, however the first refurbished set started operation in November 2021.
+As of July 2025, only 9 out of the 36 trainsets had been refurbished.

 Effect on the railway

 The train has had a major effect on SJ and the country's railway.
 More passengers, together with the lower operating costs associated with operating trains faster and more efficiently, helped SJ become profitable.

 It also proved to Swedes that rail is a viable solution not just in exotic densely populated foreign countries, but also at home in Sweden.
 In 1991, the Swedish government started a massive investment program, spending 5–10 billion kronor annually on improvements to the rail network.
 The program continues today.
 A milestone was reached in the late 1990s when the number of trips taken by train in Sweden exceeded the 1940s level for the first time.

 New links built since 1990 include the Øresund Bridge, the Arlanda Airport link, Södertälje–Huddinge, Söderhamn–Enånger, Varberg–Kungsbacka and Helsingborg–Lund.
 The X 2000 train contributed to building public support for these large projects.

-The fast-growing popularity of the trains has created problems with capacity.
-The time taken for the X 2000 trains were longer in 2008 than in 2000.
-For Stockholm–Malmö the fastest train took 21 minutes longer in 2008 compared to 2000.
-It is the congestion on the railways that impedes the fast trains, especially the prioritised fastest connections.
-The railways are used by fast X 2000 trains, slower passenger trains, and much slower freight trains.
+However, between 2000–2008, the Stockholm–Malmö routing became increasingly congested due to an increase in traffic on that routing - a mix of fast express trains, slower stopping trains and freight trains - to the point that the fastest 2008 services averaged 21min longer than the fastest 2000 services.